Riaz-Valli/Prog_Poe/README.md

 - Sets:uniqueCategories, uniqueDates: Collect unique categories and dates from events automatically, which helps create dropdowns in the view without duplicates.
   Using dictionaries and sets helps manage data faster and keeps it organized.
 - No use of queues because the code requires quick access to data using unique keys, which is better handled by dictionaries.
+- Priority Queue (Heap): A min-heap is used to manage service requests based on priority.
+Service requests are added to the heap, which keeps them sorted by their submission date, allowing for efficient retrieval of the highest priority requests.
+  Binary Search Tree (BST):
+- A binary search tree is used to organize service requests by their unique request ID.
+This structure allows for efficient searching and sorting of requests based on their ID

 Required
 Visual Studio